1 Creating a new Refinery application on Heroku

 to:

-If you want to use Refinery’s image and resource support, you need to add the ‘fog’ gem too.
-Edit the Gemfile as shown in “Adding Amazon S3 Support” below (you can do the other steps in that section after your site is first deployed).
+If you want to use Refinery's image and resource support, you need to follow the guide Amazon S3 for Uploads below (you can do the other steps in that section after your site is first deployed).

 Now we just need to run bundle and add the changes to git: